Waqar Younis: International

-Coaching
+Coaching career

 In March 2006, he was appointed as the bowling coach for Pakistan.
 He resigned from this position on 6 January 2007 in protest against the Pakistan Cricket Board decision to retain him only for the Test series against South Africa and not for the subsequent series of five One Day International matches.
 He also blamed captain Inzamam-ul-Haq for going with Mushtaq Ahmed instead of him for the bowling coach position.
 He was re-appointed as Pakistan's bowling and fielding coach for their tour of Australia in December 2009.

-In February 2010, Younis was appointed the head coach of Pakistan after Intikhab Alam was sacked as coach, owing to the low level of performances of the national side during the tour of Australia earlier that year.
+In March 2010, Waqar was appointed the head coach of Pakistan after Intikhab Alam was sacked as coach, owing to the poor performances of the national side during the tour of Australia earlier that year.

 Waqar's first job as coach was to lead an inexperienced Pakistan side missing Younis Khan, Mohammad Yousuf and Shoaib Malik to the 2010 ICC World Twenty20 as a consolation, though Waqar had two top-notch bowlers in Mohammad Amir and Mohammad Asif at his disposal.
 He guided the defending champions to the semi-final of the tournament before they were eliminated by Australia, whose Mike Hussey struck three sixes in the final over.

 The World Twenty20 was followed with the 2010 Asia Cup in which Pakistan lost to Sri Lanka by a narrow margin as Pakistan's top order collapsed and Shahid Afridi's 109 just failed to guide Pakistan to victory.
 In the following match Pakistan lost narrowly against India courtesy of a six by Harbhajan Singh from the third ball of the final over.
 The following match was a dead rubber between Pakistan and Bangladesh and another Afridi century meant Pakistan scored 385 runs and they comfortably won the match by 139 runs.

 A tour of England followed, with two Twenty20's against Australia and two Test matches.
 Pakistan won both Twenty20's comfortably and the first Test saw Pakistan defeated by 154 runs.
 Pakistan rallied in the second Test and for the first time in 15 years Pakistan defeated Australia in a Test match.
 The previous victory in 1995 was also assisted by a superb bowling spell by Waqar Younis.